Skip to main content

 Less expensive options for laptops and computer equipment.

-Owning or renting a laptop for your personal use can be convenient and beneficial.
-Most professors and classes require online reading, frequent email communications, online homework, online quizzes (and sometimes finals), web research, and/or other online updates via LearningSuite.
-Thus, having a portable electronic device always nearby can improve your efficiency as a student.
+Owning or renting a laptop for personal use can be convenient and beneficial.
+Most professors and classes require online reading, frequent email communications, online homework, quizzes, and finals, web research, and/or other online updates via LearningSuite.
+Having a portable electronic device always nearby can improve your efficiency as a student.
 Taking lecture notes and/or using ebooks on a laptop or other electronic device can be faster and lower the weight you have to carry to class every day.
 Since you're using the device for your personal use, you will lower the amount of times you'll have to search for an available computer in a lab on campus.

 What to Consider